-Micro moments are the short moments throughout the B2B buyer’s journey that inform their decision-making and shape their preferences.
-They are the moments when users turn to their phones to act on an impulse to learn, do, watch or buy something.6 Optimize your marketing to be relevant and mobile-friendly in order to capitalize.
+Micro‑moments are the short moments throughout the B2B buyer’s journey that inform their decision-making and shape their preferences.
+Micro‑moments may occur when users turn to their phones, acting on an impulse to learn, do, watch or buy something.6 Optimize your marketing to be relevant and mobile‑friendly in order to capitalize.

 7. Direct Mail

-Direct mail has proven itself as a marketing channel again and again.
-Now, it’s also an effective data collection device.
-Automation, tracking and data-collection systems can now be combined with direct mail for individualized and targeted B2B marketing.
+Direct mail has proven itself to be a valuable marketing channel again and again.
+Today, it’s also an effective data collection device.
+Automation, tracking and data collection systems can now be combined with direct mail for individualized and targeted B2B marketing.

 Direct mail response rates have been steadily climbing, with a 37% increase since 2015.8